 To make a referral, simply email email@example.com and CC the client you are referring.

 To check on the status of a referral you have made, simply reply to the same email thread.

 If you're interested in working with our engineers, please book an appointment above.
 Or for shorter queries, use the chat in the bottom right.

-Learning Dollars was founded in 2018 by Gobi Dasu and Girija Mittagunta at Stanford University in California.
+Learning Dollars was founded in 2018 by Gobi Dasu and Girija Mittagunta, PhD at Stanford University in California.
 Much of the engineer vetting and training is inspired by Stanford University's Computer Science curriculum.